Kameshwarsingh/jwt-integration-examples/README.md

 2) If User is not yet authroized, then user is redirected to Okat login page.
 User Authenticates by providing credentials (user-id and password).
 3) Web-Application gets authorization-code from Okta
 4) Web-Application exchanges authorization-code  for access-token, .i.e. web-application will present its credentails (webapplication client credentails) along with user's authorization-token, in exhange it gets access-token from Okta.
 This access-token will be used to access data/API on resource-server on behalf of User.
-5) Web-Application sets access-token in browser's cookie ( accessible only over http/s), so that it can not be read by java-script.
+5) Web-Application sets access-token in browser's cookie ( accessible only over http/s), so that it can not be read by jscript.
 6) Web-Application presents valid access-token to resource-server, and gets data from resource server (REST API).
 7) If one tries to access resource server (REST API) without valid access-token(jwt), then resource server will return http-error 401 (UnAuthorized)